01 What to expect arriving

 02 The structure of the service

 The central teaching element of the non-denominational service.
-The pastor delivers a sermon, typically 35-45 minutes.
-Non-denominational preaching varies sharply by pastor and church culture: expository preaching at theologically-engaged non-denominational churches (Reformed-leaning churches in particular); topical and application-driven preaching at seeker-sensitive non-denominational churches; blend at most.
-The content is normally accessible to the unchurched visitor as a design concern; the theological depth varies.
+The pastor delivers a substantive sermon, typically 35-45 minutes.
+Non-denominational preaching varies sharply by pastor and church culture: substantive expository preaching at substantively theologically-engaged non-denominational churches (Reformed-leaning churches in particular); substantively topical and application-driven preaching at substantively seeker-sensitive non-denominational churches; substantive blend at most.
+The substantive content is normally accessible to the unchurched visitor as a substantive design concern; the substantive theological depth varies.
 Sermon notes are often provided in the bulletin or app.
 Note-taking is normal and welcomed; sermon recordings are typically posted online same-day.

 03 What the congregation does (and what you do)

-Non-denominational worship invites congregational participation through standing during the worship set, expressive worship (raising hands, swaying, clapping), attentive listening with note-taking during the sermon, and engagement with the visitor follow-up and small-group infrastructure.
+Non-denominational worship invites substantive congregational participation through standing during the worship set, substantive expressive worship (raising hands, swaying, clapping), attentive listening with note-taking during the sermon, and substantive engagement with the visitor follow-up and small-group infrastructure.

-Non-denominational worship welcomes physical expression during music: raising hands (one or both, palms up or facing forward), clapping during upbeat songs, swaying or moving during music, occasionally bowing or kneeling during prayer moments.
-The expressive register is more than traditional Reformed Evangelical and Baptist services but typically less than Pentecostal or AA Christian services.
+Non-denominational worship welcomes substantive physical expression during music: raising hands (one or both, palms up or facing forward), clapping during upbeat songs, swaying or moving during music, occasionally bowing or kneeling during substantive prayer moments.
+The expressive register is more substantive than traditional Reformed Evangelical and Baptist services but typically less substantive than Pentecostal or AA Christian services.
 Visitors are welcomed to participate as comfortable; remaining still and engaged is entirely fine.
-The Charismatic-influence on contemporary non-denominational worship music (substantial influence from Hillsong, Bethel, Elevation, all of which have Charismatic theological roots) shapes the expressive register.
+The substantive Charismatic-influence on contemporary non-denominational worship music (substantial influence from Hillsong, Bethel, Elevation, all of which have substantive Charismatic theological roots) shapes the substantive expressive register.

-Non-denominational sermon culture is attentive listening with note-taking.
-The congregation typically sits for the substantial 35-45 minute sermon; sermon-notes templates are often provided in the bulletin or church app; many attendees take notes during the principal sermon.
-Vocal response during the sermon ("Amen", brief affirmations) is normally light at most contemporary non-denominational churches; some non-denominational churches with Black Christian roots or Charismatic influence have substantially more vocal response.
+Non-denominational sermon culture is substantively attentive listening with substantive note-taking.
+The congregation typically sits for the substantial 35-45 minute sermon; substantive sermon-notes templates are often provided in the bulletin or church app; many attendees take substantive notes during the principal sermon.
+Vocal response during the sermon ("Amen", brief affirmations) is normally light at most contemporary non-denominational churches; some non-denominational churches with substantive Black Christian roots or Charismatic influence have substantively more vocal response.
 Following the local pattern is the safe approach.

 04 Communion / Lord's Supper